 UK PhD and MPhil theses

-If you'd like to access UK PhD and MPhil theses, you'll need to register with EThOS, where you can download them directly.
+If you would like to access UK PhD and MPhil theses, you will need to register with EThOS, where you can download them directly.
 The British Library no longer supplies theses on microfilm through ILL.
 More information regarding EThOS can be found on the Ethos website.

-Many theses are freely available, but if the thesis you want has not been made electronically available, there is a charge of £49.72 to digitise it.
+Many theses are freely available, but if the thesis you want has not been made electronically available, there is a charge to digitise it.
 The digitisation process takes about 30 days.
-Members of staff and PhD students should contact the IDD team, who may request and pay for the digitisation on their behalf.
+Members of staff and PhD students should contact the ILL team, who may request and pay for the digitisation on their behalf.
 We cannot meet the costs of digitisation for any other users.

-Masters dissertations can be requested through the IDD service, but can be difficult to obtain.
+Masters dissertations can be requested through the ILL service, but can be difficult to obtain.